-You can Silence the INOP, but it remains until the next measurement is started.
-Note-This INOP arises when: Adult or pediatric patients: The NBP cuff pressure has been greater than 15mmHg (2kPa) for more than 3 minutes.
+You can Silence the INOP, but it remains until the next measurement is started or the Stop All SmartKey is pressed.

+Note-This INOP arises when:

+Adult or pediatric patients: The NBP cuff pressure has been greater than 15mmHg (2kPa) for more than 3 minutes.

 Neonatal patients: The NBP cuff pressure has been greater than 5mmHg (0.7kPa) for more than 1.5 minutes.